MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ### Unknown Instagram authors

-Instagram authors are currently listed as "Unknown Author" in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+Instagram authors are currently listed as "Unknown Author" in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 This is a temporary issue and will be fixed with one of the upcoming releases.

 ## Search setup - known issues